 - Ensure that employees are aware of any and all harassment reporting methods they have at their disposal.

-- Set up hotlines and anonymous reporting channels, so employees feel comfortable calling out remote harassment without fear of retaliation.
+- Set up hotlines and anonymous reporting channels, so employees feel comfortable calling out remote workplace harassment without fear of retaliation.

 - Regularly check in with your workforce and remind them of these methods.